nat-samson/msc-project/README.md

     python manage.py migrate

 Everything is now installed, but there is no data in the database.
-I have supplied some example `Word`, `Topic` and `User` data to demonstrate the application’s features:
+I have supplied some example `Word`, `Topic` and `User` data to demonstrate the application’s features.
+Load the fixture:

     python manage.py loaddata demo.json

-Next, you can simulate all the students taking 32 days’ worth of quizzes (you can specify any number of days as desired, but please note larger numbers will take longer to process):
+Next, you can simulate all the students taking 32 days’ worth of quizzes (you can specify any number of days, but please note larger numbers will take longer to process).

+This command will confirm that the data has been successfully created once it finishes executing:

     python manage.py generate_results 32